darktable-org/dtdocs/content/module-reference/processing-modules/color-zones.md

 : Use this parameter to tune the strength of the overall effect.

 interpolation method
 : The interpolation is the strategy used to draw a continuous curve through a set of control points.
-There are multiple ways to choose a smooth curve that joins up a set of points, and some methods work better than others in certain situations.

-Possible interpolation methods are:

-- the _cubic spline_: arguably, this gives the most visually pleasing results, since it gives smooth curves and therefore a nicer the contrast in the image.
-However, this method is very sensitive to the nodes position, and can produce cusps and oscillations when the nodes are too close to each other, or when there are too many of them.
-This method works best when there are only 4 to 5 nodes, evenly spaced.

-- the _centripetal spline_ is a method designed specifically to avoid cusps and oscillations, but as a drawback it will follow the nodes more loosely.
-It is very robust, no matter the number of nodes and their spacing, but will produce a more faded and dull contrast.
-Because this spline is the most well-bahaved, it is chosen as the default for this module.

-- the _monotonic spline_ is a method designed specifically to give a monotonic interpolation, meaning that there will be none of the oscillations the cubic spline may produce.
-This method is very suitable when you try to build an analytical function from a node interpolation (for example: exponential, logarithm, power, etc.).
-Such functions are provided as presets.
-It is a good trade-off between the two aforementioned methods.
+The different interpolation methods are described in the general section on [curves](../../darkroom/interacting-with-modules/curves.md).